kensnyder/react-thermals/README.md

 For many actions, you can use action creators as introduced in the next section and as documented [here](src/actions/README.md).

+Otherwise, you have the following building blocks to write your own actions.
 `store.setState` works exactly like a setter function from a `useState()` pair.
 `store.mergeState` works similarly, except the store will merge current state with the partial state passed to mergeState--with the assumption that the current state and new state are both Arrays or both plain Objects.

-Calling `state.setState` will trigger a rerender on all components that consume the whole state and components that consume selected state that changes.
+Calling `state.setState` will trigger a re-render on all components that consume the whole state and components that consume selected state that changes.

 Note that by default, state persists even when all consumers have unmounted.